Audience: You are expected to have successfully

 computation of the expression chunk.
 Hence,

-c-type is not
+an expr_chunk of :void c-type is not

-the same as the equivalent code_chunk
+the same as the equivalent code_chunk.parent_module_environment

 operator produces the parent environment, that is the